 Life kind of makes you stop, so you can keep moving forward.
 Now, this might sound counter-intuitive, but stay with me here!

 I’ve learned to listen to the universe.
 To pay attention to these times when I feel like I’m falling off track because, sometimes, it doesn’t really mean that I’m falling “off track”.
-It’s the universe telling me that I need to slow down.
+It’s the universe telling me that I need to slow down & start looking at things differently.

 To be honest, life would be quite boring if things turned out exactly how we wanted all the time.
-If things worked out perfectly the first time and things continued in a straight line, there would be no growth, no learning experiences, no breakthroughs to celebrate.
+If things worked out perfectly the first time and things always progressed in a straight line- there would be no growth, no learning experiences, no breakthroughs to celebrate!
 Times of reflection wouldn’t result in celebrating all of the hard work that was done and all the growth that happened.
 It sounds nice on paper, that everything will work out perfectly and all will end exactly how we expect.

 The most important thing to remember is that you must not get hard on yourself during these times.
 Beating yourself up for “falling off track” will get you nowhere except keep you going even further downhill.